kasperfg16/p6-swarm/README.md

 ## Extra setup for use with physical robots

+NOTE: some steps might already be done and does not have to be done again.

 1. Setup a router and network

 2. Setup the robot computer to connect to the network